odeialba/moodle-docker/README.md

 # Wait for DB to come up (important for oracle/mssql)
 bin/moodle-docker-wait-for-db

+# Install DB for the lms instance
+bin/moodle-docker-bash webserver minstall moodle -d lms
+# Note: See "Custom commands" section for more info

 # Work with the containers (see below)
 # [..]